dd32/td-gh-ex/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!

 ChangLog
+@Version: 1.2.5
+1. Hover for Sub-Menus added.
+2. Changes for Custom CSS.
+3. Content Width Issue Fixed.
 @Version: 1.2.4
 1. Small LOGO CSS added.
-2. Changes for Custom CSS.
-3. Content Width Issue Fixed.
 @Version: 1.2.3
 1. Small Fix in Comment-Form.
 @Version: 1.2.2